 There are plenty to choose from, and each one can be shifted in both key signature as well as in tempo, so they’re highly adaptable, in other words.

-Also, there is a way of creating your own loops and adding them to the Loops Library, which can actually be quite handy later on.
+Also, while using my guide, there is a way of creating your own loops and adding them to the Loops Library, which can actually be quite handy later on.

 Especially if you’re trying to make adjustments to a piece of music, while not adjusting other music in the same song.

 - To gain access to the Loops, just click on the button that looks like a little hose.